-34 The delivery of transport management priorities Purpose To provide an update on the delivery of the transport management price measures as set out in T1 Definition Transport management priorities are listed in SP7 and include: a) readily available information to encourage sustainable travel choices b) development of sustainable travel proposals for employers and schools c) parking polices to control the use and supply of car parking across the centre Target Generally linked to increasing the modal share of sustainable transport use.
-Actions Review priorities to determine if appropriate Seek investment to further enact priorities Documents Local Transport Plan i) lobbying for public transport infrastructure improvements Actions ii) stricter application of policies to focus new employment in locations accessible by public transport, cycling and walking Documents Local Transport Plan
+34 The d elivery of transport management priorities Purpos e To provide an update on the delivery of the transport management priorities measures as set out in T1 Definiti ion Transport management priorities are listed in SP7 and include: a) readily available information to encourage sustainable travel choices b) development of sustainable travel proposals for employers and schools c) parking polices to control the use and supply of car parking across the centre Target Generally linked to increasing the modal share of sustainable transport use.
+Action S Review priorities to determine if appropriate Seek investment to further enact priorities Docum ents Local Transport Plan

-35 Mode of Travel to Work Purpos е To measure the modal share of journeys to/from work, as a measure of overall sustainability Definition Proportion of journeys to/from work by car, bus, train, cycle and walk Target To see a reduction in car use from the base year
+35 Mo de of Travel to Work Purpose To measure the modal share of journeys to/from work, as a measure of overall sustainability Definition Proportion of journeys to/from work by car, bus, train, cycle and walk Target To see a reduction in car use from the base year Actions i) lobbying for public transport infrastructure improvements ii) stricter application of policies to focus new employment in locations accessible by public transport, cycling and walking Document Local Transport Plan

-- nsion of the Leeds Core Cycle Netw
+36 Expa 36 Expansion of the Leeds Core Cycle Network

-Purpose To monitor the growth of the Leeds (-
+Purpose To monitor the growth of the Leeds Core Cycle Network

-cyclists and encourage cycling as a second courage cycling as a second courage cycling as a second cyclists and encourage cycling as a second cycling as a second cyclists and encourage cycling as a second cyclists. eing developed to improve conditions for form of transportation. se a combination of cycle lanes, tracks, into the link housing, Leeds city centre, reenspace and the wider bridleway and
+The Leeds Core Cycle Network is being developed to improve conditions for cyclists and encourage cycling as a form of transportation.
+Each route is to be signed and will use a combination of cycle lanes, tracks, quiet roads and junction improvements to link housing, Leeds city centre, schools, employment sites, parks, greenspace and the wider bridleway and cycle route networks.

 The Proposed Routes:

+Route Status of Route

-Route 1.
-East Middleton Spur 2.
-Leeds Station to Universities Status of Route
+1. East Middleton Spur

+2. Leeds Station to Universities
-0000

 3. Middleton to City Centre Open

 4. Adel Spur

-5. Cookridge to City Centre Open
+Definition 5.
+Cookridge to City Centre Open

 6. North Morley Spur

-Definition 7.
-Scholes to City Centre
+7. Scholes to City Centre

 8. Rothwell to City Centre

-9. Chapel Allerton to City Centre6
+9. Chapel Allerton to City Centre 6

 10. Bramley to City Centre

 11. Farnley to City Centre

 12. Garforth to City Centre

 13. South Morley to City Centre

 14. A64 York Road Corridor Improvements

 15. Alwoodley to City Centre Open

 16. Wyke Beck Valley

 17. Penda's Way 1

-Target Improvements to the Leeds Core Cy cle Network.
+Target Improvements to the Leeds Core Cycle Network.

 Actions Review constraints to improving the network.

 Documents Local Transport Plan

-37 Qua ity of existing Sites of Special Scientific Interest in Leeds Purpose As a proxy to measure the protection and enhancement of natural habitats and biodiversity Definition Quality of existing Sites of Special Scientific Interest in Leeds Target Improvement in quality Actions Recommendations made by Natural England on how SSSI management could be improved and adverse external impacts reduced Documents Natural England - Condition of SSSI Units for West Yorkshire
+37 Qualit 37 Quality of existing Sites of Special Scientific Interest in Leeds Purpose As a proxy to measure the protection and enhancement of natural habitats and biodiversity Definition Quality of existing Sites of Special Scientific Interest in Leeds Target Improvement in quality Actions Recommendations made by Natural England on how SSSI management could be improved and adverse external impacts reduced Documents Natural England - Condition of SSSI Units for West Yorkshire

-38 Incre ase in the amount of tree cover in the District Purpose To monitor the increase in tree cover across the District Definition i) Tree cover defined in Trees in Towns II. ii) net hectarage of woodland trees on land owned/managed by LCC Target Increase the amount of tree cover in Leeds from 6.9% to the England average of 8.2% (as at 2011 this would require an additional 32, 000 trees).
+38 Increa 8 Increase in the amount of tree cover in the District Purpose To monitor the increase in tree cover across the District Definition i) Tree cover defined in Trees in Towns II. ii) net hectarage of woodland trees on land owned/managed by LCC Target Increase the amount of tree cover in Leeds from 6.9% to the England average of 8.2% (as at 2011 this would require an additional 32, 000 trees).
 Measured by the Forestry Commission in 2005 Actions Seek to review the development process to ensure that tree cover is being addressed at the planning application stage This indicator will be reported when subsequent versions of Trees in Towns are published Documents Trees in Towns